 If you haven’t heard of the Sunliner Diner, things are about to get interesting for you.
-Spanning two locations, one in Pigeon Forge and the other in Gulf Shores, the Sunliner Diner is more than just your run-of-the-mill diner that serves chicken and waffles all day.
+With locations in Pigeon Forge and Gulf Shores, the Sunliner Diner is more than just your run-of-the-mill diner that serves chicken and waffles all day.
 Visit the Sunliner Diner in Pigeon Forge for an experience that literally carries you back in time with its style, decor, and menu.

-Patrons may expect this throw-back eatery to have held a lease since the days of classic cars and The Bee Gees, but this unique restaurant just hit the scene in 2019.
-The other location made landfall in the Gulf Shores just a year earlier in 2018.
+Patrons may expect this throw-back eatery to have held a lease since the days of classic cars and The Bee Gees, but this unique restaurant hit the scene in 2019.
+The Gulf Shores location opened a year earlier in 2018.

-The Sunlight Diner in Pigeon Forge and Sunlight Diner in Gulf Shores are owned by Parent company Hangout Hospitality Group LLC.
+The Sunliner Diner in Pigeon Forge and Sunliner Diner in Gulf Shores are owned by parent company Hangout Hospitality Group LLC.
 They own a number of other restaurants in the Gulf Shores area as well as in Myrtle Beach.
 The company offers theme-style restaurants that cater to couples and families.

 It’s Not Just a Restaurant, It’s an Experience!

 If you are seeking out a romantic fine dining experience to celebrate your anniversary, this may not be your best bet.
-But, if you want to take a date or family out for the dining experience of the decade, the Sunrise diner probably won’t disappoint.
+But, if you want to take a date or family out for the dining experience of the decade, the Sunliner Diner probably won’t disappoint.

 The 1950s inspired Sunliner Diner has classic car booths for seating and 1950’s style music for your enjoyment.
 The servers are also clad in 1950’s style clothing to polish off the experience.
 If you are lucky, you may even catch your waiter or waitress singing an oldie or two.